-11.4 Walls incorporating the system will adequately limit the risk of interstitial condensation when they are designed and constructed in accordance with BS 5250 : 2011 (Section 4 and Annexes D and G) and section 11.5 of this Certificate.
+11.4 Walls incorporating the system will adequately limit the risk of interstitial condensation when they are designed and constructed in accordance with BS 5250 : 2011 (Section 4, and Annexes D and G) and section 11.5 of this Certificate.

-11.5 The water vapour resistance factor (μ) (for the insulation boards) and equivalent air layer thickness (sd) (for the render systems) are shown in Table 6.
+11.5 The water vapour resistance factor (μ) (for the insulation boards) and equivalent air layer thickness (s_d) (for the render systems) are shown in Table 6 of this Certificate.

-Table 6 Water vapour resistance factor and equivalent air layer thickness
+Table 6 Water vapour resistance factor and equivalent air la yer thickness

-Layers Thickness (mm) s d (m) μ
+Layers Thickness (mm) Sd (m) μ

-EPS - grey EPS 70 30 to 200 20 to 40 (1)
+Expanded polystyrene - grey EPS 70 30 to 200 20 to 40 (1)

 Rendering system:

-Basecoat + finish coat + decorative coat, as indicated below:
+Basecoat, and finish coat as indicated below

-Struc-Dash + dash aggregates 12 0.23(2)
+Struc-Brick Rend 19 0.24(2)

-(1) The factor (μ value) of the insulation is taken from BS EN 13163 : 2012; the lower of these values should be used for condensation risk analysis calculations.

-(2) To be determined in each case, but the value was obtained with 14 mm thickness.
+- The factor (μ value) of the insulation is taken from BS EN 13163: 2012; the lower of these values should be used for condensation risk analysis calculations. - (2) To be determined in each case; but the values here were obtained with 19 mm thickness.